 - Tamarind chutney - 4 tablespoons

 - Red onion, chopped - 1

 How to Make Baked Tart with Chickpea Curry and Tamarind Chutney //

 - Preheat oven at 200°c.
 Roll out the pastry sheet into a rectangle of approximately 16x25cm.
 Mark 1cm border at the edge.

 - Bake the tart for about 15-20 minutes, or till it turn golden brown.

 - Spread curry on the tart.
-Spread 2 tbsp of yogurt, 1 tbsp tamarind chutney, chopped onions, pomegranate arils, cilantro leaves.
+Spread 2 tablespoons of yogurt, 1 tablespoon tamarind chutney, chopped onions, pomegranate arils, cilantro leaves.
 Finish with a pinch of cumin powder, and a pinch of chaat masala.
 Repeat the same process with remaining sheets.